-In Stirling, two SSF Young Leaders have used their learning about mental health and wellbeing to positively impact Staff have been working hard to implement creative ways to their community in Bannockburn.
-The young people were try and re-engage the young people into their community positively.
-At one SSF Chance:2:Be programme, each successful in receiving support from Sweaty Betty to deliver a primary to secondary wellbeing transitions programme for morning young people led walks around the community young girls in their community.
-Every week, they are taking and explained to staff and young people where they are the lead and delivering activities to primary school children. in the community, what they like about the area and what They have demonstrated their understanding but also they would like to change.
-Staff are recognising the attitude actively contributed to the well-being of their community. change as young people are speaking more positively about different areas.
+In Stirling, two SSF Young Leaders have used their learning about mental health and wellbeing to positively impact their community in Bannockburn.
+The young people were successful in receiving support from Sweaty Betty to deliver a primary to secondary wellbeing transitions programme for young girls in their community.
+Every week, they are taking the lead and delivering activities to primary school children.
+They have demonstrated their understanding but also actively contributed to the well-being of their community.